onthecodepath/iOS-Interview-Questions/README.md

     - What is MVC?
     - What is MVVM?
 - [General / Uncategorized](https://github.com/onthecodepath/iOS-Interview-Questions#general--uncategorized)
+    - What is waterfall methodology and Agile methodology?
+What are the differences between them?
     - What is the difference between a class and an object?
     - What is JSON?
     - What is the difference between not-running, inactive, active, background and suspended execution states?